techtwists/Sodocode-AI/README.md

 * Search for "Sodocode AI" in the search bar.
 * Click the "Install" button.
 * Reload Visual Studio Code.
-* Set API Key from Sodocode AI Extension setting.
+* Set the API Key from Sodocode AI Extension setting.
 * 'Prettier - Code formatter' to fix format (optional).